proinsias/an-independent-mind/docs/Books/Outliers.md

 ## Notes

 * The [Matthew effect](https://en.wikipedia.org/wiki/Matthew_effect?wprov=sfti1)of accumulated advantage, Matthew principle, or Matthew effect is the tendency of individuals to accrue social or economic success in proportion to their initial level of popularity, friends, wealth, etc.
     * Example of kids sports with cutoffs.
 Kids with birthdates on either side of the cutoff have a difference of a year’s maturation.
 The older kid gets preferential treatment and this effect is compounded.
+Solution could be to have multiple leagues divided by birth month.